dkavathe/AMV-1.3.2-Windows-64bit/AnimalMovementVisualizer_v1.3.2_64bit_Windows/README.txt

      a.
 To check: Start -> Right-Click "Computer" -> Click "Properties" -> Look under "System Type"

 3.)
-To run, simply execute "run.bat"
+To run:

+(CAUTION, please always scan any .bat (binary) or .sh (shell script) files for viruses, as anyone can type malicious system commands and if you run the script with sudo or administrator priviledges, un-reversable things can happen please use common sense for the integrity of your files/photos/personal, sensitive documents)

      a.
 Windows -- double click the "run.bat" file

      b.
-Mac -- type "./run.sh" in the terminal (if permissions not set
+Mac -- type "./run.sh" in the terminal (if permissions are not set you should Google "chmod +x filename") but always be careful with setting scope permissions

      c.
 If you are seeing the file chooser and no program, try using the command line. (w/o quotes)..

          i.
-Start -> Run -> type: "cmd.exe" -> type: "cd /path/to/this/directory/location/of/AMV.jar"
+Start -> Run -> type: "cmd.exe" -> type: "cd /path/to/this/directory/location/bin/AMV.jar"

-               ** Windows 7 simply type "cmd" in search -> Enter.
+               ** Windows 7/8/10 -- Open Command Prompt -> simply type "cmd" in search -> Enter.

+               ** MacOS -- Finder -> Terminal -> type: "cd /path/to/this/directory/location/bin/AMV.jar"

          ii. type: "java -jar AMV.jar" to start AMV 1.3.

          iii. if program crashes, the error message will display on the command line.

-         iv. copy and paste this and send all bugs to devkavathekar23@gmail.com
+         iv. copy and paste this and send all bugs to dkavathe@jhu.edu

 ____________________________________________________________________________________________________________________